The following is a guest post. If interested in submitting a guest post, please read my

 - Cell/mobile phone contracts: Are you on the best tariff for your usage or are you paying for more features than you’re using?
 Some phone companies will offer you a review of your contract, simply call them up to check.
 If you’re not using all of your minutes and calls, you might be able to switch to a lower monthly package.

-- Gym memberships: If you’re not getting your money’s worth at the gym, cancel your membership and think about taking up running instead.
+- Gym memberships: If you’re not getting your money’s worth at the gym, cancel your membership and start playing sports like softball for exercise.
+Rather than a recurring fee, you have a one time investment for equipment.
 There are plenty of free apps and MP3s available to help you get up and active, and you’ll save the hefty monthly gym membership fee!

 - Entertainment: Do you pay for Sky, cable TV or a DVD rental service (such as Netflix, PushPlay, Blockbuster, etc?)
 Do you spend a lot on the Cinema, visiting the theatre or going to gigs each month?
 Review how much you’re spending on entertainment per month and decide if cutbacks can be made.
 Perhaps limit your entertainment budget and opt for cheaper activities instead.